 For bigger hospitals, BIMC in Kuta and Siloam in Denpasar are most widely used.
 A 45-minute drive from Canggu, BIMC was the first hospital in Bali to be accredited by the Australian Council on Healthcare Standards International (ACHSI).
 Both hospitals have on-call specialists for any specific needs you may have.

 Relaxation in Canggu is taken to a whole new level.
 There are many studios offering yoga and Pilates and just as many spas for massages and indulgence.
-Go to Samadi Bali (a spa and wellness centre) for yoga ($9) and a Balinese massage ($17).
+Go to Samadi Bali (a spa and wellness center) for yoga ($9) and a Balinese massage ($17).
 The Canggu Studio will keep you fit, with Muay Thai, boxing, yoga, Cuban dancing, and salsa dancing just some of the choices.

 It’s easy to get around Canggu on a scooter, as the traffic here isn’t as chaotic as in other areas.
 You can easily lease a scooter for $40 to $60 a month or purchase a used scooter for about $280 to $550.
 Buying a car is just as expensive as back home, if not more so.
 But renting a car is easy.
 A Suzuki Swift is around $200 a month and usually you can negotiate that price for a longer term.

 For a quick getaway, head to Medewi.
-A two-hour drive from Canggu, Medewi is a remote village which offers a glimpse of Bali before mass tourism and Western ideals became established.
+A two-hour drive from Canggu, Medewi is a remote village that offers a glimpse of Bali before mass tourism and Western ideals became established.
 The beach is part rocky and part white sand and local fisherman offer their daily catch at affordable prices.

 Also known for surfing and the sunsets, there are beachside bars to laze away the hours.
 Stay at the Sea Medewi Resort, situated on the ocean with picturesque sea view rooms ($50 per night).